embox/embox-docs/en/embox_build_en.md

 #### Changing of interface implementation
-Для изменения реализации интерфейса или абстрактного модуля (подробнее об этом -- в разделе «Модульная структура Embox»), нужно просто подключить другой модуль, реализующий данный интерфейс.To change interface implementation (that is the same as abstraction module; see "The modular structure of Embox" section for more details), you need just to add a module of this interface to your configuration.
+To change interface implementation (that is the same as abstraction module; see "The modular structure of Embox" section for more details), you need just to add a module of this interface to your configuration.

 For example, the abstract module *heap_api*:
 ```